aiplanethub/introduction-to-pandas/summary-and-aggregation-functions/127-Summary Functions.md

 ### describe( )

-* describe() method, by default, returns a summary about numerical columns only.
+By default, the describe() method returns a summary of numerical columns only.